Jamestown, South Australia: Description

 In July 2017, US tech giant Tesla won a bid to build a 129 megawatt hour (MWh) battery at Hornsdale Wind Farm at nearby Hornsdale.
 It was completed on 25 November 2017, and was the largest of its kind in the world.
 This was the first ever major battery storage installed on a country's power grid.

-Jamestown was also the home of the World Famous Belalie Lofts.
-Spencer Morgan Evan's a Racing Pigeon Fancier was the owner of these Lofts and imported the best long distance pigeons from England at great expense around the early 1900's era.
-His birds were purchased by other fancier's all over Australia, New Zealand and America.
+Jamestown was the home of the Belalie Lofts.
+Spencer Morgan Evans was a racing pigeon fancier and owner of these lofts.
+He imported the best long distance pigeons from England at great expense around the early 20th century.
+His birds were purchased by other fanciers all over Australia, New Zealand and America.

 Notable people

-Sir John Cockburn was the town's first mayor, doctor, and later Premier of South Australia in 1889-1890.
+Sir John Cockburn was the citie's first mayor, doctor, and later Premier of South Australia in 1889-1890.

 Jamestown is the birthplace of Australian bush legend, Reginald Murray Williams (1908–2003), better known as R. M. Williams, the bush outfitter; Sir Raphael Cilento (1893–1985), tropical medicine pioneer, noted public servant and father of actress Diane Cilento; Paul Cronin (1938–2019), actor; and Edgar Mayne (1882-1961), test cricketer.